DiscordBots-Archive/RavenBot/README.md

 > May be you are thinking what is this `!player tag` and `!clan tag` command! if you are a clash of clans player, you just need it.
 This amazing command will give you the info about players and clans

 ## Do you like it ?
 Want to invite ?
 [Tap Here](https://discordapp.com/oauth2/authorize?client_id=499250383785558026&permissions=2146958847&scope=bot)

-You can invite this bot instead of making a new one to avoid hosting fees :p